MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getnoprogresstimeout.md

 ---
 title: bitsadmin getnoprogresstimeout
-description: Windows Commands topic for bitsadmin getnoprogresstimeout, which retrieves the length of time, in seconds, that the service tries to transfer the file after a transient error occurs. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **bitsadmin getnoprogresstimeout**, which retrieves the length of time, in seconds, that the service will try to transfer the file after a transient error occurs. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article